saswatnayak1998/Dynamic-Flight-Ranking-System/readme.md

 - **Arrival Time Score**: Similar to departure time, flights arriving closer to the preferred arrival time receive higher scores.
 - **Preferred Airline Score**: A score of `1` is given if the flight matches the user's preferred airline, otherwise `0`.
 - **Cabin Class Score**: A score of `1` is given if the cabin class matches the user's preference, otherwise `0`.
+- **Layover Score**: The layover score is calculated as `1 / Number of Layovers`
-- **Final**: The final score is divided by 4 as the maximum of all scores(added up) is 4.
+- **Final Score**: The final score is divided by 4 as the maximum of all scores(added up) is 5.
 This is done for normalization.

 ### 2. Enterprise Preference Score Calculation

 - **Preferred Airline Score**: Enterprise preferences are considered by giving a score of `1` if the airline matches the enterprise's preferred airline.
 - **Price Optimization Score**: Lower-priced flights score higher.
 The score is calculated as `(max_price - flight_price) / (max_price - min_price)`.
-- **Final**: The final score is divided by 2 as the maximum of all scores(added up) is 2.
+- **Final Score**: The final score is divided by 2 as the maximum of all scores(added up) is 2.
 This is done for normalization.

 ### 3. Inventory Score